softwaremill/jekyll-softwaremill/_posts/company/2014-03-27-skype-hipchat-slack-quest.md

 ####Pros####

-HC's got an **app for almost every platform**, pasted code looks nice (**syntax colouring**), the API's available, you can enter/leave chatrooms as you like and creatve private channels (e.g. if you want to buy sb a present).
+HC's got an **app for almost every platform**, pasted code looks nice (**syntax colouring**), the API's available, you can enter/leave chatrooms as you like and create private channels (e.g. if you want to buy sb a present).
 Finally, it has got a **rich command system** (e.g. part, away, all, here etc.) and lots of integrations (even more than Slack, it seems).

 ####Cons####